Let's get real

 Update: I've added

 env.
 This makes things compatible with recent versions of FreeBSD.
-There doesn't appear to be a portable solution for Linux because it treats the entire line after the first space as a single argument rather than . . .
+There doesn't appear to be a portable solution for Linux because it treats the entire line after the first space as a single argument rather . . .

 I came to remind you of what you once knew